 In the situation discussed in the referenced study, untrained staff can lead to increased hospitalizations and miscommunications between facilities, which can have a great negative impact on the patient.
 And there are many other harms that can be inflicted upon residents in understaffed nursing homes.
 Conditions such as pressure sores are preventable with enough care and attention, but can become severe and very painful if a patient is not well-looked after or if the proper preventative measures are not carried out.
 Infection control is also greatly affected by staff numbers and education.
 Studies have shown that a great number of nursing home staff are not educated in basic infection prevention techniques, such as proper hand washing and sterilization.
 Lack of training in this area, along with low staffing levels, has been correlated with higher rates of preventable infections, such as scabies and methicillin-resistant Staphylococcus aureus (MRSA).

 Nursing homes are responsible for the health and safety of their patients.
 Failure to provide sufficient numbers of trained staff not only falls short of the duty of maintaining health, but can also actively put nursing home residents in danger of harm and injury.
 If you believe that your loved one is at risk, or has already suffered an injury because of a dangerous situation in a skilled nursing facility, please contact us today.
-The attorneys at the Law Offices of Ben Yeroushalmi are all specialists in nursing home neglect law.
+The attorneys at the Yeroushalmi Law are all specialists in nursing home neglect law.
 Through our past successes, we have learned the best ways of preparing cases for trial and will fight for your loved one’s rights from the very beginning until a just and agreeable solution has been reached.
 Tell us about your situation in a free consultation and find out what we can do to help you.